Thoracic Disc Protrusion

 - Traveling pain radiating along the nerve

-The prognosis for a patient suffering from a thoracic disc protrusion is fortunately quite good.
-Typically, disc protrusion treatment involves a conservative course of action including physical therapy, heat or ice packs, pain medication or injections, and more.
+The prognosis for a patient suffering from a thoracic disc protrusion is quite good.
+Typically, disc protrusion is treated by a conservative course of action, including physical therapy, heat or ice packs, pain medication or injections and more.
 However, a small percentage of the population continues to suffer with disc protrusion symptoms for months or years.
-These patients are left to consider spine surgery as the last option.
+These patients are left to consider spine surgery as a final option.